Shadow (psychology): Assimilation of the shadow

-Enantiodromia—based on the concept of midlife crisis—is redirected psychic energy (q.v., decathexis).

-Shadow integration leads to a numinous experience; anchoring to the numinosum effect without reality testing can lead to ego inflation (qv., archetypal possession).
+Assimilation is the process of acknowledging the shadow and possibly incorporating parts of it into the ego.
+Jungians believe this may lead to a numinous experience, while anchoring to the numinosum effect without reality testing can lead to ego inflation (qv., archetypal possession).

-"We begin to travel [up] through the healing spirals...straight up."
-Here the struggle is to retain awareness of the shadow, but not identification with it.
+In analytical psychology, the struggle for the superego is to retain awareness of the shadow, but not to become it or be controlled by it.
 "Non-identification demands considerable moral effort [which] prevents a descent into that darkness"; and though "the conscious mind is liable to be submerged at any moment in the unconscious...understanding acts like a life-saver.
 It integrates the unconscious."
 This reincorporates the shadow into the personality, producing a stronger, wider consciousness than before.
-"Assimilation of the shadow gives a man body, so to speak," thereby providing a launch pad for further individuation.
-"The integration of the shadow, or the realization of the personal unconscious, marks the first stage in the analytic process ... without it a recognition of anima and animus is impossible."
+"Assimilation of the shadow gives a man body, so to speak," thereby providing a launchpad for further individuation.
+"The integration of the shadow, or the realization of the personal unconscious, marks the first stage in the analytic process... without it a recognition of anima and animus is impossible."
 Conversely, "to the degree in which the shadow is recognised and integrated, the problem of the anima, i.e., of relationship, is constellated," and becomes the centre of the individuation quest.

-Carolyn Kaufman wrote that "in spite of its function as a reservoir for human darkness—or perhaps because of this—the shadow is the seat of creativity;" so that for some, it may be that "the dark side of his being, his sinister shadow...represents the true spirit of life as against the arid scholar."
-Nevertheless, Jungians warn that "acknowledgement of the shadow must be a continuous process throughout one's life;" and even after the focus of individuation has moved on to the animus/anima, "the later stages of shadow integration" will continue to take place—the grim "process of washing one's dirty linen in private," of accepting one's shadow.
+Carolyn Kaufman wrote that "in spite of its function as a reservoir for human darkness – or perhaps because of this – the shadow is the seat of creativity;" so that for some, it may be that "the dark side of his being, his sinister shadow...represents the true spirit of life as against the arid scholar."
+Nevertheless, Jungians warn that "acknowledgement of the shadow must be a continuous process throughout one's life;" and even after the focus of individuation has moved on to the animus/anima, "the later stages of shadow integration" will continue to take place – the grim "process of washing one's dirty linen in private," of accepting one's shadow.